QuTech-Delft/OpenQL/docs/platform_ccl.rst

 	},

+These mappings are used in:
+- the QISA, the instruction set of the platform, notably in the instructions that set the masks stored in the mask registers that are used in the instructions of two-qubit gates to address the operands.
+- the mapper pass that maps virtual qubit indices to real qubit indices.
+It is described in detail in :ref:`mapping`.
+- the postdecomposition pass that ...

-``resources`` section is used to specify/configure various resources available in the platform as discussed below.
+``resources`` is the section that is used to specify/configure various resources available in the platform as discussed below.
 Specification of these resources effect scheduling and mapping of instructions.
 CC-Light architecture  assumes the following connections in `hardware_configuration_cc_light.json